CeciliaNilsson709/CeciliaNilsson709.github.io/pages/about.md

 I received my PhD from Lund University, Sweden, in 2015.
 My doctoral thesis was titled "Flight Behaviour of Passerines on Nocturnal Migration" and I used small scale radars to individually track migrants, investigate their flight behavior and test predictions from optimal migration theory.
 My supervisor was Prof. Thomas Alerstam.

-After receiving my PhD I did a 1-year postdoc at [Vogelvarte Sempach](https://www.vogelwarte.ch/en/home/) in Switzerland.
+After receiving my PhD I did a 1-year postdoc at [Vogelwarte Sempach](https://www.vogelwarte.ch/en/home/) in Switzerland.
 There I worked on extracting data on bird migration from the European weather radar network and making a migration flux analysis based on a subsample of radars as well as analyzing calibration results between weather radars and dedicated biological radars.

 In 2017 I was awarded a Edward W. Rose Postdoctoral Fellowship and spent 2 years at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home), Cornell University, USA.
 There I worked in the [BirdCast](https://birdcast.info) project, extracting and analyzing bird movement data from the US weather radar network, NEXRAD, working with eBird data and investigating continental scale patterns of bird migration and flight behavior.